 In 1936 production of the Speed 20 ceased with around 750 examples being produced.

-A new engine and chassis were created by the early 1950s.
-The engine had six-cylinders and displaced three-liters.
+A new engine and chassis were created in the early 1950s.
+The engine had six cylinders and displaced three liters.
 Both the chassis and the engine would persist with the company during its remaining lifespan - which lasted until 1967.

 The Saloon-bodied cars were dubbed the TA21 and were designed by Mulliners of Birmingham, just as its TA14 sibling had been.
 Tickford was tasked with creating the dropheads; this was their talent which they provided to other British marques, such as MG.

 It was not long before Tickford and Mulliner were acquired by other companies, Standard Triumph and Aston Martin respectively.
 Alvis turned to Graber of Switzerland to aid in production.
 From 1955, all Alvis-bodied cars were based on designs created by Graber.
 Willowbrook of Loughborough was tasked with the final assembly.
 The cars created during this era are among the most attractive and sought after of the Alvis history.
 Few were created, mostly due to the high cost of creating these one-off designed cars.